 Involuntary Outpatient Commitment (IOC)

-NJ also has in place Involuntary Outpatient Commitment (IOC) programs to coordinate community-based mental health services to individuals, who are court-ordered into mental health treatment.
+NJ also has in place Involuntary Outpatient Commitment (IOC) programs to coordinate community-based mental health services to individuals who are court-ordered into mental health treatment.
 IOC programs enroll individuals who have been assessed by mental health professionals and adjudicated by a court as meeting the legal standard for involuntary outpatient treatment.
-IOC programs offer court-ordered outpatient mental health treatment; Assistance with linking with community-based mental health services; Monitoring of adherence to the court-ordered plan; Ongoing assessment of clinical progress; Interface with the judiciary including transportation to court hearings and contact with the presiding judge, as needed.
+IOC programs offer court-ordered outpatient mental health treatment; assistance with linking to community-based mental health services; monitoring of adherence to the court-ordered plan; ongoing assessment of clinical progress; and interface with the judiciary, including transportation to court hearings and contact with the presiding judge, as needed.

 Other Available Options When Confronting Mental Health Issues

-New Jersey residents may be eligible for different kinds of programs, treatment or assistance.
+New Jersey residents may be eligible for various programs, treatments, or assistance.
 To determine what is appropriate, the first step is screening.

 Screening means the process our state uses to determine if a person is mentally ill and/or dangerous.
 This usually takes place at one of the “screening centers” where crisis stabilization can occur.

-Residential services and supportive housing are exactly what they sound like: residential placements for individuals with a mental illness, who may not be able to live safely on their own.
+Residential services and supportive housing are precisely what they sound like: residential placements for individuals with a mental illness, who may not be able to live safely on their own.

 Programs in Assertive Community Treatment (“PACT”) are integrated rehabilitation, treatment, and support services for people living in the community with a serious mental illness.
-Services may include prescription management, education, career counseling, job seeking skills training, or other kinds of ongoing support.
+Services may include prescription management, education, career counseling, job-seeking skills training, and other ongoing support.
 Services may vary by county and provider.

 Residential Placement for a Person with Mental Illness

 Having read all or a portion of this site, you likely have questions.
 At Hanlon Niemann & Wright, we are here to answer those questions and to help you.
-If we can be of assistance, please reach out to Fredrick P. Niemann, Esq., toll-free at (855) 376-5291 or you can email him at fniemann@hnlawfirm.com.
-He is very easy to talk to and all discussions are strictly confidential.
+If we can be of assistance, please reach out to Fredrick P. Niemann, Esq., at (732) 863-9900, or you can email him at fniemann@hnlawfirm.com.
+He is very easy to talk to, and all discussions are strictly confidential.

 Early Intervention Support Services (EISS)

-There are early intervention services available throughout the state.
+Early intervention services are available throughout the state.
 These short-term, mental health services are for adults who are experiencing significant emotional or psychiatric distress and need immediate intervention.
-Early Intervention Support Services offer crisis intervention and crisis stabilization services in a setting that is an alternative to hospital-based emergency room treatment.
+Early Intervention Support Services offer crisis intervention and stabilization as an alternative to hospital-based emergency room treatment.
 Outreach (non-office-based) services are available.

-Individuals are often enrolled in this program after presenting in an emergency room (ER) with psychological symptoms but do not require hospitalization.
-EISS allows individuals to schedule an intake session at a community mental health clinic; clinics that often have lengthy waitlists, so it’s an efficient way to “get in line”.
+Individuals are often enrolled in this program after presenting in an emergency room (ER) with psychological symptoms, but do not require hospitalization.
+EISS allows individuals to schedule an intake session at a community mental health clinic, which often has lengthy waitlists, so it’s an efficient way to “get in line”.

 Integrated Case Management Service- ICMS

-These services for mental health issues are provided predominantly off-site in the individual’s community environment.
+These services for mental health issues are predominantly provided off-site in the individual’s community.
 Personalized, collaborative, and flexible outreach services are designed to engage and support individuals 18 years of age or older who are severely and persistently mentally ill, and facilitate access to needed mental health, medical, social, educational, vocational, housing, and other services and resources.

-• Each county has slightly different eligibility requirements, but all require 2 psychiatric hospitalizations of the individual in the past 18 months.
+• Each county has slightly different eligibility requirements, but all require two psychiatric hospitalizations of the individual in the past 18 months.

 • The duration of service and stay is typically less than 6 months.

-Most times, the placement comes from a social worker during the discharge placement session at the psychiatric hospital.
+Most times, the placement is arranged by a social worker during the discharge placement session at the psychiatric hospital.

 Program of Assertive Community Treatment-PACT

-This program is for the most repetitive and disturbed individual in need of constant help.
-The program offers comprehensive, integrated rehabilitation, treatment, and support services to individuals with serious and persistent mental illness, who have experienced repeated involuntary hospitalizations.
+This program is for the most repetitive and disturbed individual who needs constant help.
+The program offers comprehensive, integrated rehabilitation, treatment, and support services to individuals with severe and persistent mental illness who have experienced repeated involuntary hospitalizations.
 The professionals in this program offer highly individualized services, conduct the majority of their contacts in community settings, and are available for psychiatric crises 24 hours a day/7 days a week.
-Service intensity is flexible and regularly adjusted to the needs of the individual and is offered for an unlimited time period.
+Service intensity is flexible and regularly adjusted to the individual’s needs and is offered for an unlimited period.

 • Individuals are referred by discharge planners at psychiatric hospitals for individuals who are compliant with treatment/psychiatrist.

-• A Psychiatrist/Psychiatric Nurse practitioner routinely visits consumers in place of residence and provides medication monitoring.
+• A Psychiatrist/Psychiatric Nurse practitioner routinely visits consumers in their place of residence and provides medication monitoring.

 Intensive Support Team – RIST